Dr. Dana Lawrence is past

 Chiropractic and Manual Therapies, Chiropractic Journal

-of Australia and Journal of Clinical Chiropractic Pediatrics.
+and Journal of Clinical Chiropractic Pediatrics.

 All have websites where you can get more specific information